kahlil/hitch-hikers-guide/slides/lack-of-time.md

 Note:
 Henning

-- no shortcut here
-- surprise: time spent probably with non-technical learning
-- pointers for where to look
+- you simply have to MAKE time